paulafortuna/IP-M_abusive_models_generalize/README.md

 The results of experiment 2 are now used to build a dataset, together with descriptives on the datasets and models.
 This dataset preparation and applied Random Forest Model can be found in the following repositories:
-- Dataset and plot preparation
+- Models dataset and plot preparation
 - Predicting model generalization with a random forest

 ## Experiment 4 - Intra and cross dataset Multilingual Classification.